MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch5.8" class="n"></a> 5.8 Importance Sampling on Truncated Returns

-In cases where discounted returns are 0 as $\gamma \rightarrow 0$, the ordinary importance sampling will be scalled by the _entire_ product, even if the last 99 factors are zero.
+In cases where discounted returns are 0 as $\gamma \rightarrow 0$, the ordinary importance sampling will be called by the _entire_ product, even if the last 99 factors are zero.
 These 0 terms are irrelevant to the expected return of a policy, but enormously contribute to the variance (in some cases making it infinite).
 We can avoid this by thinking of discounting as determining a probability of termination, or a _degree_ of partial termination.
 For any $\gamma \in [0, 1)$, we can think of the return $G_0$ as partly terminating in one step, to the degree $1 - \gamma$, producing a return of _just_ the first reward $R_1$; partly terminating after two steps to the degree $(1 - \gamma)\gamma$ yielding return of $R_1 + R_2$; so on.
 The partial Each $\gamma^n$ refers to the termination not occurring in any of the prior $n-1$ steps.
 The partial returns here are called _flat partial returns:_

 $\bar G_t^h = R_{t+1} + R_{t+2} + ... + R_{h}, \qquad 0 \leq t < h \leq T, $

 > where "flat" denotes the absence of discounting, and "partial" denotes that these returns do not extend all the way to termination, but instead stop at the horizon $h$.
-The conventional full return $G_t$ can be viewed as a sum of flat partial returns assuggested above as follows:
+The conventional full return $G_t$ can be viewed as a sum of flat partial returns as suggested above as follows:

 $$
 \begin{aligned}